 Meeting or Matching a Listed Condition

 If you’re unable to exactly meet Blue Book requirements, then the SSA will compare your medical records for a “severity level match” to a listed impairment.
-If your disability equals a qualified condition, then you’re eligible for benefits.
+If your disability equals a qualified condition, then you’re eligible for Social Security disability.